baguette88/TeachingCursor/README.md

-# AI Tools for Devs: Enhancing Your Development Workflow
+# AI Tools for Dev and Artist workflows: Enhancing Your Development Workflow

 ## Introduction
-This discussion explores how AI tools can revolutionize coding practices and improve productivity.
+This discussion explores how AI tools can revolutionize coding and text editing practices and improve productivity.

 ## Key AI Tools and Their Applications